Emelia Benjamin

 Emelia J. Benjamin is an American cardiologist and researcher.
 She is a professor of medicine at the Boston University School of Medicine, Professor of Epidemiology at the Boston University School of Public Health, and also a practicing cardiologist at Boston Medical Center.

 Benjamin is author of over 800 peer-reviewed publications.
-She is one of most cited investigators in clinical cardiology with over 330,000 citations and an h-index of 200.
+She is one of the most cited investigators in clinical cardiology with over 330,000 citations and an h-index of 200.

 The American Heart Association named her the 2022 Distinguished Scientist.